Why Small Agencies Are Ditching Google Analytics for Humblytics in 2026

 Privacy compliance isn't an add-on—it's foundational.
 Because Humblytics:

 You're compliant without configuring anything.
-No more anxious conversations with clients about GDPR or data transfer regulations.
+No more anxious conversations with clients about GDPR, the DMA, CCPA, or any of the 160+ privacy laws now active worldwide in 2026.

 Built for Marketing Teams, Not Data Engineers